-PM Modi hails Bangabandhu's leadership, Indian army's contribution in Bangladesh's independence war | Law-Order
+PM Modi hails Bangabandhu's leadership, Indian Army's contribution in Bangladesh's independence war | Law-Order

 Recalling the 1971 war of independence, Modi said the pictures of atrocities that the Pakistan Army inflicted on the people in then East Pakistan (now Bangladesh) used to distract people in India. ''I must have been 20-22 years old when I and my colleagues did Satyagraha for Bangladesh's freedom,'' he told the gathering.

+Modi said the next 25 years are crucial for both India and Bangladesh.
+“Our heritage is shared, our growth is shared, our targets and opportunities are also shared,” he said.

-Modi said both India and Bangladesh have the power of democracy and vision for the future, and it is necessary for the region of the two countries to progress together. ''That is why Indian and Bangladeshi governments are making meaningful efforts in this direction,'' he said.
+He said both India and Bangladesh have the power of democracy and vision for the future, and it is necessary for the region the two countries progress together. ''That is why Indian and Bangladeshi governments are making meaningful efforts in this direction,'' he said.

 ''We must remember that we've similar opportunities in fields of trade and commerce, but at the same time, we've similar threats like terrorism.
 The ideas and powers behind such types of inhumane acts are still active.
 We must remain vigilant and united to counter them,” he added.